Sarcasm/irony-mode/README.md

     cmake .. && make -j 4
     make install

-Note: It is recommended to proceed to the installation step.
-This is not a "system-wide" installation, it shouldn't require any privilege.
+*Note:* It is recommended to proceed to the installation step.
+This is not a system-wide installation, it shouldn't require any privilege.
 The installation step will help `irony.el` to find the binary without additional configuration.

-# Emacs configuration
+## Elisp dependencies

 Recommended packages and versions: